How Google Fought With Bad Ads, Sites And Scammers in 2016

 We have a strict set of policies that govern the types of ads we do and don’t allow on Google in order to protect people from misleading, inappropriate, or harmful ads.
 And we have a team of engineers, policy experts, product managers and others who are waging a daily fight against bad actors.
 Over the years, this commitment has made the web a better place for you—and a worse place for those who seek to abuse advertising systems for their own gain.

-Last year, we did two key things to take down more bad ads.
-First, we expanded our policies to better protect users from misleading and predatory offers.
+Last year, Google fought by two key things to take down more bad ads.
+First, we google fought to expanded their policies to better protect users from misleading and predatory offers.
 For example, in July we introduced a policy to ban ads for payday loans, which often result in unaffordable payments and high default rates for users.
 In the six months since launching this policy, we disabled more than 5 million payday loan ads.
 Second, we beefed up our technology so we can spot and disable bad ads even faster.
 For example, “trick to click” ads often appear as system warnings to deceive users into clicking on them, not realizing they are often downloading harmful software or malware.
-In 2016, our systems detected and disabled a total of 112 million ads for “trick to click,” 6X more than in 2015.
+In 2016, our systems detected and Google Fought a total of 112 million ads for “trick to click,” 6X more than in 2015.

 We don’t want you to feel misled by ads that we deliver, so we require our advertisers to provide upfront information for people to make informed decisions.
 Some ads try to drive clicks and views by intentionally misleading people with false information like asking, “Are you at risk for this rare, skin-eating disease?” or offering miracle cures like a pill that will help you lose 50 pounds in three days without lifting a finger.
 In 2016, we took down nearly 80 million bad ads for deceiving, misleading and shocking users.